btannady/discord-bot/README.md

 # discord-bot
-Developed in Python using open-source APIs, the bot roleplays a fun persona while assisting Discord servers in accessing additional music, chat moderator, and gameplay tools.
+Developed in Python using open-source APIs, the bot roleplays a fun persona while assisting Discord servers in accessing additional music control, chat moderator, and gameplay tools.
 <br />
 <h6>Music tool</h6> Users can command bot to join voice call channels within the server and automatically play their queued list of music.
 <br />